How to Save Water In the Shower

 With climate change looming over us as well, the future seems bleak as of now and so it is important that we act on the present.
 You can start with your bathroom!

-For many people, the day begins and ends with a refreshing and soothing shower.
+For many people, the day begins and ends with a refreshing, healthy, and soothing shower.
 However, not a lot of people think about how much water they are wasting whilst showering.
 One might sing, dance, think out loud, and cry in the shower — but does one notice if the water is running the whole time?

 Unfortunately, millions of gallons of clean water are wasted every year worldwide in people's bathrooms.
 On a daily basis, most of a household's water is used for flushing and showering/bathing.
 It's thus no surprise that we desperately need to stop taking water for granted and start treating it like the precious, life-sustaining, and finite natural resource it is!